INRIA/scikit-learn-mooc/slides/learning_validation_curves.md

 Varying the sample size: learning curves

-Goal: understand the Overfitting / Underfitting trade-off
+Goal: understand the overfitting / underfitting trade-off

 <img src="../figures/scikit-learn-logo.svg">

 ???

-So, now that we understand that there is tradeoff between underfitting and overfitting, the question is: from a practical standpoint, how do we know on which side of the balance our model is sitting?
+So, now that we understand that there is a tradeoff between underfitting and overfitting, the question is: from a practical standpoint, how do we know on which side of the balance our model is sitting?